NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 for a large set of observations, returns a prediction of 1 (positive class) with a probability of 0.9.
 It means that for approximately 90% of these observations, the model is correct, while for the other 10% the model is wrong.
 Assuming properly calibrated probabilities, confusion matrix elements can be estimated and then used to calculate any performance metric.
-Algorithms for estimating one of the simplest metrics (accuracy) and of the most complex (AUROC) are described below.
-Common notation used in the sections below is the following:
+Algorithms for estimating one of the simplest metrics (accuracy) and of the most complex (ROC AUC) are described below.
+Common notations used in the sections below are the following:

     :math:`n` - number of analyzed observations/predictions,